 Imagine a manufacturing plant covered in grease and oil stains, littered with discarded tools and debris.
 Soot, dust and grime layer the windows and walls and a clogged, wheezing HVAC system sputters to life now and then.

 And now imagine a manufacturing plant with clean floors, sparkling walls and windows, and machinery and air ducts that hum effortlessly.
 Where would you rather work?
 And which seems like a place that would inspire customer confidence and produce the best products?

 Keeping a manufacturing plant clean is essential for its proper function.
 But industrial cleaning can often seem like an overwhelming undertaking.
 Fortunately, many options exist to help you maintain a clean work environment at your plant.
-Below, we’ll discuss why cleanliness in a manufacturing plant is necessary, lay out some areas that require cleaning, and offer some factory cleaning ideas and warehouse cleaning tips.
+Below, we’ll discuss why factory cleanliness is necessary, lay out some areas that require cleaning, and offer some factory cleaning ideas and warehouse cleaning tips.

 Why You Need a Clean Manufacturing Facility